"5 Minutes to Convince" Contest

 – €500 gift card

-– Six months of support for your business project from CPME Hérault and support from Pépite LR, including:
+– Six months of support for your entrepreneurial project from CPME Hérault and support from Pépite LR, including:

 > 1 workshop at the Espace French Tech Pépite

-> 1 follow-up meeting to determine support options or, for doctoral students, “business creation” support from SATT AxLR, with an assessment of potential selection for pre-maturation, pre-incubation, or incubation.
+> 1 follow-up meeting to determine the type of support needed or, for doctoral students, “business creation” support from SATT AxLR, including an assessment of potential eligibility for pre-incubation, pre-startup, or incubation programs.

 Category: Special Jury Prize